jaishree/ActiveAndroidTest/Getting-started.md

 public class MyApplication extends com.activeandroid.app.Application { ...
 ```

 But what if you're already doing this to utilize another library?
-Simply initialize and dispose ActiveAndroid in the Application class.
+Simply initialize ActiveAndroid in the Application class.
+You may call ```ActiveAndroid.dispose();``` if you want to reset the framework for debugging purposes.
+(Don’t forget to call initialize again.)

 ```java
 public class MyApplication extends SomeLibraryApplication {